Thermally conductive polymer compounds explained, by Radical Materials

 Understanding the impact of functional additives on your materials

-Whilst it is always encouraging to see the positive effects of functional additives on the antimicrobial performance of a polymer solution, it is also important ...
+Whilst it is always encouraging to see the positive effects of functional additives on the performance of a polymer, for many final applications it important ...

 READ MORE +